processism/processism.github.io/social-systems.md

 ## Power as Process

-Power isn't possessed but enacted:
-- Not something leaders "have"
-- But patterns of influence flowing
-- Requires constant reinforcement
-- Changes the wielder as much as the world
+Power isn't possessed but enacted.
+It's not something leaders "have" but patterns of influence flowing.
+Power requires constant reinforcement and changes the wielder as much as the world.

 <div class="try-this">
 <strong>Power Analysis:</strong>